pulumi/docs/content/docs/get-started/policy-as-code/authoring-a-policy-pack.md

     Once you're done editing your Policy Pack, run `pulumi policy publish <org-name>/<policy-pack-name>` to publish the pack.
     ```

-1. Tweak the Policy Pack in the `index.ts` file as desired.
+2. Tweak the Policy Pack in the `index.ts` file as desired.
 The existing policy in the template (which is annotated below) mandates that an AWS S3 bucket not have public read or write permissions enabled.
-A Policy Pack can contain up to 25 Policies.
 Each Policy must have a unique name, an enforcement level, and a validation function.
 Here we use `validateTypedResource` that allows us to validate S3 Bucket resources.

     ```typescript
     // Create a new Policy Pack.